Wind Chill Advisory issued for Deltana and Tanana Flats by NWS - NewsBreak

 weather.gov

-Effective: 2022-12-27 10:00:00 PST Expires: 2022-12-28 01:00:00 PST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Use extra caution when driving, especially if operating a high profile vehicle.
+Effective: 2022-12-29 16:00:00 PST Expires: 2022-12-30 10:00:00 PST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Use extra caution when driving, especially if operating a high profile vehicle.
 Secure outdoor objects.
-Target Area: Yakima Valley WIND ADVISORY IN EFFECT FROM 10 AM TUESDAY TO 1 AM PST WEDNESDAY * WHAT...Southwest winds 20 to 30 mph with gusts up to 55 mph expected.
-Strongest winds will occur along the ridges such as Ahtanum and Umtanum Ridges. * WHERE...Yakima Valley. * WHEN...From 10 AM Tuesday to 1 AM PST Wednesday. * IMPACTS...Gusty winds could blow around unsecured objects.
-Tree limbs could be blown down and a few power outages may result. * ADDITIONAL DETAILS
+Target Area: Central and Eastern Lake County WIND ADVISORY IN EFFECT FROM 4 PM THIS AFTERNOON TO 10 AM PST FRIDAY * WHAT...Southeast winds 25 to 35 mph with gusts up to 50 mph expected. * WHERE...Portions of Highway 31 between Paisley and Summer Lake, and portions of Highway 395, between Valley Falls and Alkali Lake. * WHEN...From 4 PM this afternoon to 10 AM PST Friday. * IMPACTS...Gusty winds could blow around unsecured objects.
+Driving may become hazardous, especially for high profile vehicles. * View the hazard area in detail at https://www.wrh.noaa.gov/map/?wfo=mfr

 weather.gov